Veg Christmas Dinner & Wine Ideas

 Vegan Christmas Dinner Main Courses with Wow Factor!

 Olive Magazine published a recipe for the showstopping Giant Vegan Wellington in 2018.
-Festive in looks – thanks to the beetroot, kale and red pepper filling – it’s also thoroughly delicious too.
+Festive in looks – thanks to the beetroot, kale and red pepper filling – it’s also thoroughly delicious, too.

 • Best vegan wine to pair with Vegan Wellington: It simply has to be Rioja!
 The only challenge is which Rioja do you go with?!
 Of the Ijalba selection, the Rioja Graciano is perhaps the finest fit but any of their wines will be a top-notch partner.

 Although listed as a vegetarian dish, it won’t take too many tweaks to turn Ottolenghi’s Roast Winter Vegetable Platter with Walnut and Barberry Salsa into an entirely vegan affair.
-Just like the Vegan Wellington, it looks the picture of Christmas.
+Just like the vegan wellington, it looks the picture of Christmas.

 £23.00